 Alain Frenkel is a tax litigation specialist who assists clients during tax audits and represents them in tax proceedings and also before administrative and judicial courts, including criminal courts.
 He negotiates with the tax authorities on behalf of his clients on specific taxation issues in order to reach settlements, obtain authorisations and for lobbying purposes.
 He often advises in pre-litigation situations and has handled a number of cases in recent years involving issues such as territoriality of taxation, expatriation and the regularisation of foreign assets.

 As well as negotiating settlements, Alain Frenkel has used his considerable expertise to win a number of landmark cases recognised as significantly improving the protection of the taxpayer and major contributions to European law.
-Specialist publications regularly rank him amongst the top tax litigators; he has appeared in the top tier of the Décideurs Stratégie Finance Droit guide since 2001, in Chambers Global guide since 2000 and in the Chambers Europe guide since 2007.
+Specialist publications regularly rank him amongst the top tax litigators and he has appeared in the top tier of the Décideurs Stratégie Finance Droit guide since 2001.

 Alain Frenkel has a Masters in public and private law, a Doctorate in law, is a Laureate of the Paris II University, and is also a graduate of Sciences-Po Paris.
 He has taught tax law at Paris X Nanterre University, Paris IX Dauphine University and more recently at Sciences-Po Paris.
 He has also spoken at numerous conferences on tax audits and litigation, tax incentives, real estate tax and international taxation.